 Before I start, I’ll clarify the most common form of beginner confusion in EE and physics: converting between dB and voltages:

 This looks like a definition of decibel, except the scaling factor is 20 magically for Volts.
-It is correct (under very commonly used assumptions) as well.
+It is correct because we always work in power and power can be expressed as voltage-squared (resistances in the divisor cancel out if they are the same).
 Most people take it as an equivalent definition of decibels, and throw away these important assumptions behind it:

 - the reference is 1V,